Controllers

 Route::get('products', ProductController::class);

-Invokable Controllers are also resolved via the service container, so you may type-hint any dependencies you need within a Invokable Controllers's constructor.
+Invokable Controllers are also resolved via the service container, so you may type-hint any dependencies you need within a Invokable Controllers's constructor or directly in __invoke method.